adammrosen/MTO-Replication/README.md

 This repository contains replication code for the 2022 working paper "Estimating Endogenous Effects of Ordinal Outcomes" by Chesher, Rosen, and Siddique.

-The U.S. Department of Housing and Urban Development (HUD) provided the MTO data; we use the version made available by the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
+The U.S. Department of Housing and Urban Development (HUD) provided the MTO data; we used the version made available by the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.

 The data is not publicly available, but may be accessed with permission through ICPSR.
 See https://www.icpsr.umich.edu/web/ICPSR/studies/34860
 Researchers who obtain access to the data from ICPSR will need to set path variables accordingly to point to where the data is locally accessed.
 The local path used here was "D:/data/12942365/ICPSR_34860/DS0001/R".